code11/engine/docs/docs/api/update.md

 `Update` give us the ability to update values in our state. `Update` is the complement of `Observe`.
-[Observe](/docs/api/observe) enable us to read values from state, `Update` allow us to change the.
+[Observe](/docs/api/observe) enable us to read values from state, `Update` allow us to change data in state.

 e.g if our state looks like: